the7saint7/TFBot/README.md

   - Selects a random duration (10m, 1h, 10h, 24h) and schedules an automatic revert.
   - Sends an entry to the history channel defined by `TFBOT_HISTORY_CHANNEL_ID` without pinging the user or naming the guild.
 - When the timer expires, the nickname and avatar revert and the history channel receives a 'TF Reverted' entry that references the member's username (not display name) and the character that expired.
-- While a user is transformed, every message they send is mirrored by the bot as an embedded post that uses the character's avatar thumbnail (requires the bot to have **Manage Messages** to remove the original post cleanly).
+- While a user is transformed, every message they send is mirrored by the bot; use `TFBOT_MESSAGE_STYLE=classic` for embeds with thumbnails or `vn` for generated visual-novel panels (requires **Manage Messages**).
+In `vn` mode the bot composites character sprites from the Student Transfer assets if `TFBOT_VN_GAME_ROOT` is provided.
+In VN mode, transformed users can switch sprites by running `!outfit <name>` after the bot DM shares available outfits.
 - Members with the Discord Administrator permission (or a role literally named `Admin`) and ignored channels never trigger TFs.
 - Server admins can run the hidden `!synreset` command to immediately revert all active TFs in the current server and log the action to the history channel.
 - Any member can type `!tf` to see how many times they've transformed and how often each character has appeared.